Wheres and Whats—A Shopping and Eating Guide to Manipal

 THE ROAD TO UDUPI

 The place that mustn’t go unmentioned doesn’t really have a name.
 All one has to do is hail an auto to any of the numerous outlets that line the road to get there.
-Reminiscent of Mall Road, it has some standard chain restaurants like Domino’s, KFC, Pizza Hut, and quite a few local ones like Mexican Burrito and Hideout.
+Reminiscent of Mall Road, it has some standard chain restaurants like Domino’s, KFC, and quite a few local ones like Burger Lounge and Hideout.
 Frequented by local shopaholics, the road offers a variety of stores—FBB, Fab India, Reliance Trends, Levi’s, Woodlands, and a lot of other smaller shops.

-This article covers a lot of the best Manipal has to offer in terms of food and retail but scarcely covers a plethora of options that’ll welcome the incoming batch to this wonderful little town.
-There’s a lot to be explored between classes; happy spending!
+This article covers a lot of the best Manipal has to offer in terms of food and retail but is by no means an exhaustive list of the plethora of options that’ll welcome the incoming batch to this wonderful little town.
+There’s a lot to be explored between classes—happy spending!